Indy Scream Park gearing up for 14th season

-Those sounds mixed with the smell of cooking pizza, funnel cakes, hotdogs, specialty coffee drinks and the sound of fizzing sodas and beers await guests when ISP opens for it's 14th season on Sept.
+Those sounds mixed with the smell of cooking pizza, funnel cakes, hotdogs, specialty coffee drinks and the sound of fizzing sodas and beers await guests when Indy Scream Park opens for its 14th season Sept.
 8.

 However, before opening, helping hands are needed.
 Indy Scream Park has been hosting job fairs and scare training every Saturday in August, including Aug.
 19.